-- To build the lasagna, lay a piece of parchment paper on the bottom or wrap the pan in tin foil.
+- To build the lasagna, lay a piece of parchment paper on the bottom of a 9-inch by 13-inch pan.
 Lay out the chocolate graham crackers to cover the bottom of the pan.
 For one edge, you will need to break the graham crackers apart.

 - Use an offset spatula and spread a layer of the peanut butter mixture over the graham crackers.
 You will need to use your fingers to hold the crackers together until you get this layer down.

 - Finish the layer by spreading half the chocolate pudding on top.
 Spread evenly.
 Sprinkle with peanut butter cups and gently press into the pudding layer.

 - Continue to build the next layer with graham crackers.
 Spread another layer of peanut butter sauce followed by remaining chocolate pudding.
 Sprinkle with Reese’s peanut butter cups pieces and gently press into the pudding mix.